Confession time: I have a thing for glasses. 👓 🖤

 Step 2: Skin Color Consistency

-Another important, and arguably more fun!, trait to choose in your glasses is the frame color or colors.
+Another important, and arguably more fun!, trait to choose in your glasses or sunnies is the frame color or colors.
 There are so many unique patterns and prints on the shelves, but it’s essential to choose a pair that flatters your personal coloring.
 Some designs can be overwhelming, so unless you have a dramatic or creative signature style, make sure that they don’t overpower your face.
 After all, you want people to see you first and your glasses as a secondary accessory.

-While I’m a sucker for a good, eye-catching print, something ultra unique and bold might be the first to get old +/or clash with other pieces in your wardrobe.
+While I’m a sucker for a good, eye-catching print, something ultra unique and bold might be the first to get old and/or clash with other pieces in your wardrobe.
 Be sure to think long term and choose a pair you’ll love for a while.
 Glasses can be a big investment, so you want to make sure your selection will easily coordinate with the items already lingering in your closet and be adaptable to the various occasions on your calendar.

 Step 3: Face Shape

 While this final step is the most talked about, using your face shape to pick your perfect glasses is truly the LEAST important factor.
 It can be helpful to consider, especially if you have a more unique shape or a strong desire to alter the appearance of your face with the help of your frames.
+You also might find this information more helpful when shopping for opaque sunglasses that flatter you.

-It can be tricky to determine your own face shape.
+That said, it can be tricky to determine your own face shape.
 So I’m going to walk you through them one at a time.
 If you need some extra assistance, seek the second opinion of a friend or family member.
 It’s essential to check your face shape with your hair slicked back by either a headband or tying it into a tight ponytail.
 If you have a straight-forward, head shot-style photograph of your face (with your hair pulled back), even better.
 Print out a copy and outline the overall shape of your face with a marker.
 Use the celebrity examples below as a guide to find the perfect photo.

 Now, let’s get to it!